LenAnderson/SillyTavern-LocalStorageHelper/README.md

 Extensions > Local Storage Helper

-- **Download localStoage** to download a JSON file with all the settings only stored locally in your browser
+- **Download localStorage** to download a JSON file with all the settings only stored locally in your browser
 - **Upload localStorage** to upload an exported JSON file and apply the settings